 Not all reports under Google Analytics' Audience reports are helpful day-to-day.
 By helpful, I mean the ability to gain real, actionable insights from the data.
 Some reports can just be nice-to-haves like this Demographic report.
 You'll notice I won't even mention some reports since they are pretty self-explanatory, and are minimally helpful.

 Why are Demographics and Interests Report not helpful?

 Google Analytics bases demographic and interests behavior off of total Google Activity and user-provided information on personal Google accounts.
 If users like to browse incognito or prefer not to include all personal information, Google will compare user activity to others they do have information on - to identify you.

-You can assume there is a good frame of reference since not everyone is private.
-It is important to know the data you see is also sampled.
-A sample should be representative of the entire population, but may be skewed depending on the attribute.
-The Demographic data should be used for directional reference only.
+It is also important to know the data you see is also sampled.
+A sample, by definition, should be representative of the entire population, but may be skewed depending on the data.

 Check here to see where Google would categorize you in Demographics.

 Check out this example of my results above.
 My results were very broad and incorrect especially the gender assumption.
 Interests are also broad and mostly inaccurate for more specific categories ie Jazz & Motorcycles (which I don't even have an interest in).
 So you see, the data is not reliable.
 But maybe it's fun to look at sometimes if you're curious.
 Just don't take it as the end-all-be-all.

 Out of all the user demographic reports under Audience, Geography is by far the most reliable with actual, recorded data.
 It doesn't capture every single user's geolocation, but the data rolls in based on activated GPS location settings on the user's device.
 Most of the time, users will have this turned on for their phones, especially to use their Maps app.
 So it's as reliable as you can get for the mobile devices.